schw4rzlicht/twitch2ma/README.md

 [GrandMA 2](https://www.malighting.com/grandma2/) console using telnet.

 Viewers can run user-defined commands like `!red` in chat to trigger whatever action on the desk.
-Additionally, viewers can always run `!ma` in chat to list all available commands.
+Additionally, viewers can always run `!lights` in chat to list all available commands.

 ## Installation